pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 sys     0m0.046s
 ```

 The compiled wasm32-wasi version is 3.3x faster than the interpreted version and only 0.8x as fast as the x86_64 version.
 Pretty good!
+The promise that WASM programs execute at near-native speeds holds up!